dharnitski/dharnitski.github.io/_posts/2019-04-06-uninstall-go-on-mac.md

     brew uninstall dep
     brew uninstall go

-Homebrew cleanups `$PATH` and other config files.
+Homebrew cleans up `$PATH` and other config files.
 No extra steps are necessary if Go was never installed using different options.

 > tip: `brew` keeps Go files in `/usr/local/Cellar/go/x.x.x/` folder

 ## If Go installed using macOS package

-Run command line to see if Go was installed using macOS package
+Run the command line to see if Go was installed using macOS package

     pkgutil --pkgs

-Go macOS package is presented as `com.googlecode.go` in result list. macOS package stores files in predefined location.
+Go macOS package is presented as `com.googlecode.go` in result list. macOS package stores files in the predefined location.
 For Go version 1.12 these are the files to be deleted:

 * file `/etc/paths.d/go`
 * folder `usr/local/go`